Chern Classes and Compatible Power Operations in Inertial K-theory: Introduction

-\item[(b)] If $\ix = [X/G]$ with $G$ diagonalizable, then then the virtual orbifold $\lambda$ operations make $K(I\ix)_{\nq}$ with its orbifold product into a rationally augmented $\lambda$-ring with a compatible inertial dual. \end{enumerate} \end{conseq}
+\item[(b)] If $\ix = [X/G]$ with $G$ diagonalizable, then the virtual orbifold $\lambda$-operations make $K(I\ix)_{\nq}$ with its orbifold product into a rationally augmented $\lambda$-ring with a compatible inertial dual. \end{enumerate} \end{conseq}

-This $\lam$-ring structure has important consequences, as we now explain.
-Every $\lam$-ring has a semigroup of so-called \emph{$\lam$-positive elements} which is an invariant of its $\lam$-ring structure.
-In classical $K$-theory, where the $\lambda$-ring structure is obtained by taking exterior powers, the class of every vector bundle is $\lambda$-positive, and any $\lambda$-positive element shares many of the attributes of the class of a vector bundle (Proposition~\ref{prop.bmutwo}).
-Specifically, a $\lambda$-positive element in $K$-theory has an Euler class in both $K$-theory and Chow theory, and elements of $\lambda$-degree 1 behave formally like line bundles.
-Consequently, whenever an inertial K-theory ring has a $\lam$-ring structure compatible with its inertial Chern classes and inertial Chern character, then its semigroup of $\lam$-positive elements will satisfy the aforementioned properties, but where all products, rank, Chern classes, and the Chern character are the inertial ones.
-Furthermore, in many cases, the semigroup of $\lam$-positive elements in inertial K-theory can be used to construct a nice presentation for inertial K-theory and inertial Chow theory.
+Whenever an inertial K-theory ring has a $\lam$-ring structure compatible with its inertial Chern classes and inertial Chern character, then its semigroup of $\lam$-positive elements will have an \emph{inertial Euler class} in K-, Chow, and cohomology theory (see Equation (\ref{eq:ovcvectorbundle})), but where all products, rank, Chern classes, and the Chern character are the inertial ones.
+Furthermore, in many cases, the semigroup of $\lam$-positive elements in inertial K-theory can be used to give a nice presentation of both the inertial K-theory ring and inertial Chow ring.

 A major motivation for the work in this paper is mirror symmetry.
-Ruan's (cohomological) Hyper-K\"ahler Resolution Conjecture (HKRC) predicts that for an orbifold $\ix$ with a hyper-K\"ahler resolution $Z$, the orbifold cohomology of $\ix$ should be isomorphic as a ring (after tensoring with $\nc$) to the usual cohomology of $Z$.
-In view of Ruan's conjecture, a natural problem is to investigate whether there is an orbifold $\lambda$-ring structure on orbifold $K$-theory that is isomorphic to the usual $\lambda$-ring structure on $K(Z)$.
+Beginning with the work of Ruan, a series of conjectures have been made that relate the orbifold quantum cohomology and Gromov-Witten theory of a Gorenstein orbifold to the corresponding quantum cohomology and Gromov-Witten theory of a crepant resolution of singularities of the orbifold \cite{CoRu:13}.
+When the orbifold also has a holomorphic symplectic structure, these conjectures predict that the orbifold cohomology ring should be isomorphic to the usual cohomology of a crepant resolution.
+In the literature this conjecture is often referred to as Ruan's Hyper-K\"ahler resolution conjecture (HKRC), because in many examples the holomorphic symplectic structure is in fact Hyper-K\"ahler.